 For more details, including what RoboFly could potentially be used for, we spoke with UW professors Sawyer B. Fuller, who directs the Autonomous Insect Robotics Laboratory, and Shyam Gollakota, who leads the Networks and Mobile Systems Lab, via email.

 IEEE Spectrum: What are some of the challenges of developing electronics that can function efficiently at this scale, and how have you approached them?

 Sawyer B. Fuller: The electronics package weighs less than a toothpick, and generates a sinusoid signal.
-It also incorporates the first microcontroller ever to fly on a honeybee-sized robot like this one.
-The challenge was to come up with a fast way to build and iterate ultra-light circuits, and integrate this with an efficient power delivery system, and do so at very high (>200) voltages.
+It also incorporates the first microcontroller ever to fly on a honeybee-size robot like this one.
+The challenge was to come up with a fast way to build and iterate ultralight circuits, and integrate this with an efficient power delivery system, and do so at very high (>200) voltages.